eclipse/kapua/docs/developer-guide/en/building.md

     mvn clean install

+Don't forget to also add the `console` Maven profile if you are interested in building the Web Console as well:

+    mvn clean install -Pconsole

 If you only want to run Kapua locally for testing you can speed up the build by using:

     mvn clean install -Pdev -DskipTests=true

+Again, add the `console` profile as well if needed:

+    mvn clean install -Pdev,console -DskipTests=true

 ## Documentation